Ruel Fox

 Ruel Adrian Fox (born 14 January 1968) is a former professional footballer and the club chairman of Whitton United.

-As a player he was midfielder who played in the Premier League for Norwich City, Newcastle United and Tottenham Hotspur.
+As a player he was a midfielder who played in the Premier League for Norwich City, Newcastle United and Tottenham Hotspur.
 He also played in the Football League for West Bromwich Albion.
-He was capped twice at England B level, but later despite it being two years since retiring he awarded himself two caps for Montserrat whilst serving as head coach.
+He was capped twice at England B level, but later, despite it being two years since retiring, he awarded himself two caps for Montserrat whilst serving as head coach.

 Following retirement, Fox had a spell as manager of non-league Whitton United, where he has also acted as assistant manager and currently remains as the chairman.
 He has also worked as a personal trainer and has worked for Suffolk College.

 Club career

 Norwich City

 Fox made his senior debut for Norwich City during the 1986–87 season in a Full Members Cup match against Coventry City and made his league debut against Oxford United at Carrow Road a few days later.

 After several seasons of being a substitute and finding it difficult to hold down a regular first team spot, he eventually established himself and played an important part in the 1992–93 and 1993–94 campaigns, which were two of the best in the club's history.
 In 1992–93, they led the inaugural FA Premier League several times before finished a club best third, and in 1993–94 they reached the last 16 of the UEFA Cup, defeating Bayern Munich on the way.
+He had also been involved in Norwich's runs to the semi-finals of the FA Cup final in 1989 and 1992, and their previous highs of finishing fifth in the old First Division in 1987 and fourth in 1989.

-He was a fast, tricky winger who was a handful for defenders and provided good crosses.
+He was a fast, tricky winger who outran defenders and provided good crosses.
 In 2002, Norwich supporters voted Fox an inaugural member of the Norwich City F.C.
 Hall of Fame.